AbsGeorge/Practical-project/README.md

 ### **Jenkins Pipeline**

-The main focus of the project is on the idea of Continuous deployment, where as new code is developed and pushed up the central repository.
+The main focus of the project is on the idea of Continuous deployment, where as new code is developed and pushed up to the central repository.
 It is automatically tested, built and then deployed to the end user.

 ### Stage 1
 Perform Tests: